thekoma/ocp-mirror-script/README.md

 it will sync a release in your registry.

-copy `env.sh.dist` in `env.sh` and add your information create the pull.json with the needed infomration ( follow [https://docs.openshift.com/container-platform/4.2/installing/install_config/installing-restricted-networks-preparations.html](the info)
+ - Copy `env.sh.dist` in `env.sh` and add your information
+ - Create the pull.json with the needed infomration follow [the info.](https://docs.openshift.com/container-platform/4.2/installing/install_config/installing-restricted-networks-preparations.html)
+ - Run the Script:

 ```bash
 # To sync
 ./mirror sync 4.6.12